PAN001/QuickNote/README.md

   * The file management part cannot fit the screen perfectly.
   * There is an unknown scroll bar outside the note.
   * Online video cannot be inserted, showing as image.
-- [ ] Server-side: each cloud handler program needs to be closed whenever the user leaves/refreshes the page; in this case, the handler should be activated whenever the page is loaded, rather than during logging in.
 - [ ] It should allow the user to choose the camera, rather than only use the default one.
 - [ ] Note context menu needs to be improved: export to pdf, information.
 - [x] Save uploaded files to haystack storage system rather than hard encoding them as blob.